sraphs/gdk/internal/website/content/concepts/_index.md

 weight: 4
 ---

-The documents in this section describe higher level concepts in the Go CDK.
+The documents in this section describe higher level concepts in the GDK.